Cocosushi6/moba-test/README.md

 Libraries used (and soon in use) :
  - SFML (especially the networking part, most of rendering is done with pure OpenGL)
  - SFGUI, a GUI library for SFML
- - (soon) libtiled for parsing map files (created with Tiled map editor)
+ - pugixml to parse .tmx files created with Tiled editor (will be used to convert xml data into game Tile classes)